proudmuslim-dev/proudmuslim.tech/src/bad-mod-alternatives/sbe.md

     - Context: This means we cant read the code unless we spend hours decrpyting it.
 This makes the mod very unsafe as it could be doing anything behind the user's back.
 It also spams the user's logs and is used to hide stolen code.
 - [**Compatibility issues**](https://i.imgur.com/RA2gUpf.png)
 - **Use pirated software to protect against piracy**
+    - If that was a little confusing, the obfuscator used by SBE is pirated.
 - [**Spams your logs v1**](https://i.imgur.com/1jRDyni.png)
 - [**Spams your logs v2**](https://i.imgur.com/WwTWzrI.png)
 - [**Spams your logs v3**](https://i.imgur.com/ExwvQrU.png)